-109. Syngenta could, and should, have waited to market Agrisure Viptera.
+- 112. At the time it was marketing and selling Agrisure Viptera and before planting in 2011, Syngenta clearly knew of China's importance. - 113.
+Syngenta could, and should, have waited to market Agrisure Viptera.
 It also could, and should, have withdrawn it from the market before planting but did not.

-110. To the contrary, and despite the risks, Syngenta Seeds sold Agrisure Viptera® to approximately 12,000 corn producers with a projected yield estimated in September 2011 of 250 million bushels.
+- 114. To the contrary, and despite the risks, Syngenta Seeds sold Agrisure Viptera® to approximately 12,000 corn producers with a projected yield estimated in September 2011 of 250 million bushels.
 See Syngenta v.
 Bunge, 820 F. Supp.
 2d 953, 958 (N.D.
 Iowa 2011).
 Viptera® growers could be found in nearly every state such that the market for Viptera® products was very broad across the United States.
 See id. at 963.
 Syngenta projected that Agrisure Viptera® seed sales would exceed twenty percent (20%) of the United States corn seed market in future years.
-See id. at 958.

-111. Other published estimates indicate that during the 2011 crop year, Agrisure Viptera® had been planted on 1.1% of the acres in the U.S. on which corn had been grown.
+See id. at 958. - 115.
+Other published estimates indicate that during the 2011 crop year, Agrisure Viptera® had been planted on 1.1% of the acres in the U.S. on which corn had been grown.
 See Paul Christensen, Chinese Approval of Syngenta Agrisure Viptera®, Seed in Context Blog: Commentary of the World of Seed. (http://intlcorn.com/seedsiteblog/?tag=syngenta).